The Voice Kids (Philippine TV series): Coaches

 Lea Salonga, Sarah Geronimo and Bamboo Mañalac all served as coaches for the first two seasons of the show.
 Salonga and Mañalac both returned as coaches for the third season.
 On April 4, 2016, Geronimo left the show.
 On May 2, 2016, singer-actress Sharon Cuneta joined as a coach for the third season.
 After the third season, Cuneta did not return as a coach due to her stress on the show.
 For the fourth season, Geronimo returned as a coach, along with Salonga and Mañalac.
 For the fifth season, singers KZ Tandingan and Martin Nievera were both announced to replace Geronimo and Salonga.
 Mañalac also returned as a coach.
 In April 2024, SB19 member Stell joined the show as a coach.
 In July 2024, singer-actress Julie Anne San Jose, singer-actor Billy Crawford and SB19 member Pablo joined the show as coaches, alongside Stell.
 On July 31, 2025, Zack Tabudlo and Ben&Ben's Paolo and Miguel Benjamin Guico were announced as new coaches.
+In July 2026, Yeng Constantino and Gloc-9 joined as new coaches, alongside San Jose.